goadesign/goa.design/content/extend/plugins.md

 which such definitions should implement.
 The DSL engine also provides a [CanUse](https://godoc.org/github.com/goadesign/goa/dslengine#CanUse) function that given two versioned definitions checks whether the second definition can be used to define the first.
-The rules it uses to check for compatiblity are:
+The rules it uses to check for compatibility are:

 * Versioned definitions may use other versioned definitions that support the exact same set of versions.
 * Versioned definitions may use unversioned definitions.